chivalry/fm-sessions/README.md

     If you are returning `False` with `sess.DisableTriggers`, you can delete the `sess.Trig*` and `trig*` custom functions.

+### Running the Test Script

+If you've made changes to the custom functions and want to make sure, to some extent at least, that all of the settings work, run the `FMSess: Test Settings` script.
+This will check the following:

+- That the named layout is not empty, is an existing layout and is uniquely named.
+- That the two required field settings refer to actual fields that are accessible from the named layout.
+- That the current ID storage is either a global variable or a global field.
+- That the calculation code stored in sess.TrigDisable and sess.TrigEnable is executable.

 ### Setting up Script Execution